Today’s episode is meant to help you figure out how to write your medical school personal statement.

 - Keeping a journal will definitely help you write your personal statement.

 [Check out our Personal Statement Writing Course.]

 Here are some of the mistakes we see premeds making over and over with their personal statements:

 - Do the editing 3 or 4 times.

-- Be very careful or also have someone read it through.
+- Be very careful and have others read it through.

 - Use commas and semicolons properly.

 - Personal statements should not be a blow-by-blow account of your life.
 It’s not about telling your entire life story.

 - Pick out the most transformative, crucial experiences of your premed path, and allow the admissions committee to experience those with you.